czytelny/backlog/README.md

 When new version is available just download it, unzip and enjoy.
 No additional action is required.
 All your boards and items will be available.

 ## Versions
+### 1.4.1
+Fixed bugs:
+- Prevent creating empty task
+- ShowDone button placement corrected
+- Prevent create empty board with empty name
+- Fix issue with re-opening modal (settings, add new board) after closing it by clicking outside of the modal
+- Fix issue with lack of scrooling option when have more boards that windows width allows
+- Added notifications when adding/removing item from board

 ### 1.4.0
 - Added item creation date - it's turned off by default (you can turn in on in settings).
 Old entries won't have date, though - only new one.
 - Limit of 4 boards removed